rugbyprof/4443-5373-Mobile-Apps/Assignments/Project/SprintDoc.md

 - You MUST put links to the files you worked on, and there must be commits or pull requests mirroring your document.
 - You should weekly commits or pull requests.
 - This will be a large portion of your participation grade for the project.
+- Your sprint docs should be either a markdown (like this document) or a pdf.
+NO OTHER FORMATS.

 ### Name: Your Name
 ### Date: Date placed in github